 We all want to be artsy as possible.
 Quantum aesthetics say a lot about the craving for genuine outsiders in contemporary art: We can never know precisely at a given moment all properties of an artwork.
 Beauty is a thing seldom seen, good art is for everybody.

-Which brings us to this reality.
-Artists have to have an excuse to paint their mental imagery, and mythological subjects provide such an excuse.
+Few images could be induced to change or reweigh their beliefs to accept to drawn again, which brings us to this reality: Artists have to have an excuse to paint their mental imagery, and mythological subjects provide such an excuse.

 Beauty is a difficult concept because a society is a group that shares cognitive frames, symbols and social norms.
 Any superheroes I've met are indeed unbelievably stupid.